Atashnezhad/Fraud_Detection_Pyspark/README.md

 data = sqlContext.sql("SELECT * FROM fraud_train_sample_csv")
 data.show(5)
 ```
-The data head is seen at the following table.
+The first five rows of data are seen at the following table.
 ```
 |    ip|app|device| os|channel|         click_time|attributed_time|is_attributed|
 |------|---|------|---|-------|-------------------|---------------|-------------|